 Missouri Senate votes down LGBT discrimination protections

-There are 1 comment on the Waco Tribune-Herald story from 7 hrs ago, titled Missouri Senate votes down LGBT discrimination protections.
-In it, Waco Tribune-Herald reports that:
+There are 1 comment on the Powhatan Today story from 6 hrs ago, titled Missouri Senate votes down LGBT discrimination protections.
+In it, Powhatan Today reports that:

 Missouri state senators voted down a proposal early Wednesday to ban discrimination based on gender identity and sexual orientation, in what was a loss for LGBT advocates.
 Democratic state Sen. Jill Schupp's amendment would have banned discrimination against lesbian, gay, bisexual and transgender people and covered employment, housing and public accommodations.